saidvandeklundert/saidvandeklundert.github.io/_posts/2019-09-2-juniper-cisco_ios_xr_6vpe.md

 Processed 6 prefixes, 6 paths
 </pre>

-We see the `ios_xr_1` device has advertised hte connected as well as the static route.
+We see the `ios_xr_1` device has advertised the connected as well as the static route.
 In additional to that, we see all the other routes in the VPN have been learned from the route reflector.

 To verify the same thing on `vmx5`, we issue the following command: